TheSociologist/cs326-final-kiskafanclub/docs/final.md

 # Division of Labor:

 Ajan:
 Kays: created wireframes for homepage and search page and created html for each of these pages.
+Created server skeleton that handles endpoint functionality for posts and profiles, and created database functions and queries for most crud operations dealing with porfiles and posts.
 Sawyer:
 Sugun: